HL7/efss/input/pagecontent/design.md

 * Making personal relationships between individuals discoverable and executable is an important functional capability in Social Services Domains.
 Relationships include personal relationships - mother, children, guardian, ward, live together; relationships between an individual and an organization - religious/spiritual, employment, community organization; and between an individual and a legal authority - US citizen, Tribal Nation, prison.
 * Personal relationships are also important in understanding the availability of care resources that can be available to help an individual or a group in which that individual is a member.
 This support team expands beyond the care team to assist in addressing social needs and risks factors.
 * The resulting interventions determined by the Program System do not fit with the current SDOH CC IG guidance where the intervention is classified as a Procedure and the subsequent Financial Interaction Workflow (Add link).
 A procedure does not have 1) the temporal aspect of group membership associated.
 For example, the members of a group receiving a social service may change due to birth, death, an eligibility rule, and other factors.
 2)  in the FHIR Financial Interaction Workflow, the method of payment and funding for a procedure is conceptually different from a social service intervention.

-### Group
-An organization is a group of individuals working together towards common goals and objectives.
-It can take various forms, such as a business, non-profit, government agency, or any structured entity where people collaborate to achieve specific purposes.
-Organizations typically have defined roles, responsibilities, and a hierarchical structure to facilitate coordination and efficiency in pursuing their missions or activities.

-### Legal jurisdiction
-Legal jurisdiction refers to the authority or power of a legal entity, such as a court or government, to make and enforce laws within a specific geographical area or over certain individuals or entities.
-It defines the scope of the legal system's control and influence.
-Jurisdiction can be based on factors such as territory, subject matter, or the individuals involved.
-Different levels of government, both within a country and internationally, may have distinct jurisdictions.
-Understanding jurisdiction is crucial in determining which laws apply to a particular situation and which legal authorities have the right to adjudicate or enforce those laws.